Seagate/cortx-prvsnr/devops/jenkins/README.md

 cortx-jenkins server create
 ```

-**Note**.
-The command above won't cleanup but update the existent configuration.
+**Note** The command above won't cleanup but update the existent configuration.

 In latter two cases please also consider to submit a patch to `cortx-prvsnr`
 repository.

-**Note.** Manual configuration chnages of a running server are not considered
+**Note** Manual configuration chnages of a running server are not considered
 as a good choice.
 It makes sense only for ad-hoc configuration testing.
 Once
 tested these changes should be put into automation scripts as descrived above.

 #### Server Command line reference